hashicorp/actions-docker-build/README.md

 Since the action itself only builds a single image for a single architecture, you must call it multiple times in order to build multiple architectures.

+NOTE: If using the `redhat_tag` input, you must not use an architecture matrix, see note on `redhat_tag` below.

 ### Action Inputs Explained

 - **`version`** is the product version we are building a docker image for.